lzwjava/blog-source/notes/2025-06-29-context-protocol-guide-en.md

 ---
-title: "Create a Model Context Protocol"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Create a Model Context Protocol
 translated: false
-generated: true
 ---

 To build a **model context protocol** for your Jekyll blog with 500 original posts, enabling others to reference and use your content effectively, you need a structured approach to provide context, metadata, and access guidelines.
 A model context protocol essentially defines how your content can be accessed, understood, and utilized by others (e.g., developers, AI systems, or researchers).
 Below is a step-by-step guide tailored to your Jekyll blog: